VUIIS/demo-singularity-matlab-fsl/README.md

-# Demo singularity container for Matlab
+# Demo singularity container for Matlab plus FSL

 This example container takes a Nifti image as input, zeroes out a hole in it of the specified diameter, and saves the result to a new Nifti file.
 Quick,